For fuller, more natural looking breasts.

 We use 100% authentic micro-textured cohesive gel breast implants that have been US FDA-approved for safe breast surgery.

-Cohesive gel breast implants are preferred for breast augmentation surgery as they are very similar to real breasts in shape and touch, helping to create breasts that look and feel natural.
+Cohesive gel breast implants are preferred for breast augmentation cost and surgery as they are very similar to real breasts in shape and touch, helping to create breasts that look and feel natural.

 The breast size should only be decided after a precise diagnosis of the thoracic shape, the symmetry between the navel and breasts, and your body frame.
 Only when the above considerations are completed, should the size of the breast implant be decided upon.